PKBeam/Edda/advanced-topics.md

 Two values are shown for the global beat:
 - the first value is the global beat after the mouse position is snapped to the gridlines.
-- the second value (in brackets) is the global beat before snapping.
+- the second value (in brackets) is the *exact* global beat, before snapping.

 Typically, you want to use the second, unsnapped value when specifying a timing change.
+If you want to specify a timing change that does not change the BPM, you should use the first value (the snapped one).

 The *BPM* field is, predictably, the new BPM that you want to change to.
-You can find this with the help of Edda's BPM finder tool in the toolbar.
+You can find this with the help of Edda's BPM Finder tool in the toolbar.

 Often a timing change will coincide with a time signature change.
 This could mean that beats are now divided differently.
 For example, a beat is now divided into thirds instead of quarters.
 If this happens, you can use the *Beat Division* field to specify the new beat division.

 If the beats are not divided differently after the timing change, you should keep the *Beat Division* the same as before.

 > **NOTE**: You can use a timing change to temporarily adjust the *Beat Division* by leaving the *BPM* field the same as before.
-> This can be useful if there are just a few beats in the song that are divided differently than the rest.
+> This can be useful if there are a few beats in a section that are divided differently than the rest.

 ## Note runes